icanwalkonwater/ModularBot/README.md

     public void whatever(A moduleA) {}
 }
 ```
-> For the sake of the example, both a field and a method late injector target are used.
-This can work
+> For the sake of the example, both a field and a method late injector target are used for the same
-> but just don't.
+> module.
+This can work but just don't.

-Here, module A require the module B in its target which lead to the instantiation of module B. Module B
+Here, module A requires the module B as specified in its target which lead to the instantiation of
-doesn't require anything from the point of view of the main target so it can be instantiated without
+module B. Module B doesn't require anything from the point of view of the main target so it can be
-any constraint and module A requirements are fulfilled and A can be instantiated.
+instantiated without anything else, module A requirements are fulfilled and A can be instantiated.

-After everyone has been instantiated, the late injection come in place and sees the field target, query
+After everything has been instantiated, the late injection comes in place and sees the field target, query
 the corresponding module (A) and set its value to it.
 Then it looks for method targets, find the method
-and fulfill its dependency like for the field.
+and fulfill its dependencies like for the field.

 If you've been paying attention, you will notice something a little problematic with this solution.
 If
-We request only module B, module A will never be instantiated because it is never referenced in the main
+We request only module B, module A will never be instantiated because it is never required in the main
 injector target and the late injection will just throw a warning when it will see that it hasn't the
-module A ready.
-So for this to work, you need to request the module A, which *require* module B.
+module A built.
+So for this to work, you need to request the module A, which *requires* module B.

 You can also take advantage of this late injection mechanism to make optional dependencies.

 #### Building modules manually

 The DI allows you to provide already built modules if for some reason you want to provide you own
-instance of a module.
+instances of modules.

 This is particularly useful for the logger module which need to be built to start receiving logs.
 ```java